-Fixed Annual Base Sa lary Purpose and Link to Strategy "Fixed Pay" consists of a fixed annual cash salary ("Fixed Annual Base Salary"), as a simple competitive alternative to the separate provision of salary and pension, and a separate cash car allowance.
-The Executive Management does not receive company-paid pension contributions in addition, as such amounts are considered to be included in the Fixed Pay.
-Fixed Pay supports the recruitment and retention of Executive Management of the calibre required to implement our strategy, and thereby deliver long-term shareholder value.
-Individual levels of Fixed Annual Base Salary reflect the individual's skills, experience, performance and role within the Group.
-Operation Fixed Annual Base Salary is set by the Board of Directors on the recommendation of the Remuneration Committee and generally reviewed effective 1 March each year (although changes may be made at any other time if the Board of Directors considers it appropriate).
-When determining the Fixed Annual Base Salary of Executive Management, the Remuneration Committee and the Board of Directors takes into consideration: our policy generally to provide a total reward opportunity at around the median for similar positions with comparable status, responsibility and skills, in organisations of broadly similar size and complexity in Europe; a perspective based on jewellery industry remuneration levels for industry-specific expertise; the performance of the Group in the financial year just ended, including progress on sustainability objectives; the performance, experience and responsibilities of the individual member of Executive Management; any pay conditions (such as salary increases previously awarded that have been deferred) made at the start of the financial year just ended; and pay and conditions throughout the organisation, including the level of salary increases awarded to other employees.
-Maximum opportunity Annual percentage increases are generally consistent with the range of increases awarded to other employees in the Group.
-Increases may be above this level or applied more frequently in certain circumstances, such as: where there is a significant change in a member of Executive Management's scope or role, or in the Group's size or complexity; where a new member of Executive Management has been appointed at a level of remuneration that is lower than the typical market level for such a role and becomes established in the role; and where it is considered necessary to reflect significant changes in market practice.
-Performance A broad assessment of individual and business performance, including progress on sustainability objections is used as each of the gravity. measures and tives, is used as part of the review. assessment No recovery provisions apply to Fixed Pay.
+Purpose and Link to Strategy "Fixed Pay" consists of a fixed annual cash salary ("Fixed Annual Base Salary"), as a simple competitive alternative to the separate provision of salary and pension, and a separate cash car allowance.
+The Executive Management does not receive company-paid pension contributions in addition, as such amounts are considered to be included in the Fixed Pay. • Fixed Pay supports the recruitment and retention of Executive Management of the calibre required to implement our strategy, and thereby deliver long-term shareholder value. • Individual levels of Fixed Annual Base Salary reflect the individual's skills, experience, performance and role within the Group.
+Operation • Fixed Annual Base Salary is set by the Board of Directors on the recommendation of the Remuneration Committee and generally reviewed effective 1 March each year (although changes may be made at any other time if the Board of Directors considers it appropriate).
+When determining the Fixed Annual Base Salary of Executive Management, the Remuneration Committee and the Board of Directors takes int consideration: - our policy generally to provide a total reward opportunity at around the median for similar positions with comparable status, responsibility and skills, in organisations of broadly similar size and complexity in Europe; - a perspective based on jewellery industry remuneration levels for industry-specific expertise; - the performance of the Group in the financial year just ended, including progress on sustainability objectives; the performance, experience and responsibilities of the individual member of Executive Management; any pay conditions (such as salary increases previously awarded that have been deferred) made at the start of the financial year just ended; ar - any pay conditions (such as said y increases previously awarded that have been deterned) made at the start of the inflation year just ended, and - pay and conditions throughout the organisation, including the level of salary increases awarded to other employees.
+Maximum opportunity • Annual percentage increases are generally consistent with the range of increases awarded to other employees in the Group.
+Increases may be above this level or applied more frequently in certain circumstances, such as: - where there is a significant change in a member of Executive Management's scope or role, or in the Group's size or complexity; - where a new member of Executive Management has been appointed at a level of remuneration that is lower than the typical market level for such a role and becomes established in the role; and - where it is considered necessary to reflect significant changes in market practice.
+Performance measures and assessment • A broad assessment of individual and business performance, including progress on sustainability objectives, is used as part of the review.
+No recovery provisions apply to Fixed Pay.